pranav-pitale/golang-gorilla-dockerservice/README.md

-# RESTful API Example with golang for Velociraptor
+# RESTful API Example with golang gorilla with docker
 This is restful api is build using only with **gorilla/mux**.
 Data from the file is loaded as the server starts.
 Data is stored in In-memory data store.